Udbhav227/College-Assignments/README.md

-# 📚 1st Year Laboratory Assignments Repository
+# 📚 ITER Laboratory Assignments Repository

 Solutions for our college's DSA and ICP lab assignments are available in this repository.
 Each assignment is organized into its respective folder.